redis/redis-doc/docs/manual/programmability/lua-api.md

 if reply['err'] ~= nil then
-  -- Handle the error sometime, but for now just log it redis.log(redis.LOG_WARNING, reply['err']) reply['err'] = 'Something is wrong, but no worries, everything is under control' end return reply
+  -- Handle the error sometime, but for now just log it redis.log(redis.LOG_WARNING, reply['err']) reply['err'] = 'ERR Something is wrong, but no worries, everything is under control' end return reply
 ```